dcluet/Lipid_Droplets_Detector/README.md

 **2) UPDATE**
 -
-Follow the same instructions as for the installation process.
+Follow the same instructions as for the initial installation process.

 **3) PERFORM AN ANALYSIS**
 -